floridianfishe/sample-iot-SAMIFlameTempMonitor/README.md

-# SAMI sample code for an IoT system to remotely monitor fire and temperature with SAMI
+# An IoT system for remotely monitoring fire and temperature

 Build a remote fire and temperature monitoring system using SAMI, off-the-shelf sensors, Arduino Uno, Raspberry Pi, and an Android application.